Cleadon: Modern times

 Cleadon was at risk of being a German target during the Second World War due to its proximity to both the River Tyne and River Wear.
 War defences were built along the east coast of England as early of 1938, which included pillboxes, gun emplacements, and minefields.
 A Heavy Anti-Aircraft Battery was located in Cleadon between February 1940 and January 1946.
 A searchlight battery was also recorded to be in Cleadon.
 The Ship Inn pub served as the headquarters of the local home guard.
 On 15 August 1940, 15 German bombers targeted the Tyneside shipyards.
 The bombs landed in Cleadon but nobody was killed or badly injured.
 Cleadon was caught up in a series of bombing raids which followed from 1940 to 1943, some of which resulted in fatalities.

 The village expanded quickly in the post-war period with construction on Laburnum Grove and south of Whitburn Road.
 Cleadon Park Estate also expanded with the grounds of Cleadon Park House purchased by the council and opened as Cleadon Park.
 Sand and gravel extraction in the grounds of Cleadon House destroyed much evidence of the earlier gardens.
 The pleasure grounds were purchased by the council, and survive today as Coulthard Park.
 The demolition of some cottages and other houses in the village in the 1960-70s gave rise to some controversy.
 Three of the large houses of the village – Cleadon Park, Cleadon Meadows and Cleadon Old Hall – were demolished.
 In order to accommodate the changes to Sunderland Road and Shields Road, the Ship Inn pub was destroyed and the village pond was reduced in size.
 In 1963, a new Junior School opened on Boldon Lane.

+Conservation Areas

 In 1975, Cleadon Conservation Area was designated as consisting of the core of the village based on its probable medieval layout.
 The boundaries of the Conservation Area were extended in March 2004 to include the residential area Cleadon Plantation.

+In 1988, Cleadon Pumping Station Conservation Area was designated, consisting of the former pumping station site and Sunniside Farm; the following year it was significantly expanded (from 3 ha to 15 ha) and renamed Cleadon Hills Conservation Area.
+The expanded conservation area took in Cleadon Windmill and large areas of adjacent open grassland.
+The area to the south of the pumping station, which had already been designated a Site of Special Scientific Interest in 1983, was additionally designated a Local Nature Reserve in 1997; while the following year the area to the east of the pumping station was separately designated, as forming part of Cleadon Quarry Site of Nature Conservation Importance (SNCI).
+The pumping station site itself was similarly designated, as Cleadon Pumping Station SNCI, in 1999.